lodeguns/FuzzyAdaptiveBinarization/README.md

  Source for the FLAT methos are in this repository.
  The E.coli [whole metabolic network](/ecocyc.kegg.igraph.Rdata) is integrated from [KEGG](http://www.genome.jp/kegg/) and [EcoCyc](https://ecocyc.org/).

-### The theta-dataset and gamma-dataset with GT
-The respective datasets are in the named subfolders.
-Please, refeer to the paper for more details and citations.

 ### FLAT algortihm (Fuzzy Local Adaptive Thresholding)